jockofcode/ultimate_shim/README.md

 ```

 Make sure to replace `/path/to/shim_script.sh` with the actual path to your shim script, and `/path/to/my_app` with where you want the softlink to reside.

+## Description

+The script works as follows:

+1. First, it checks for a `.app_name.env` file for the application in the current directory and sources it if found.
+1. Next, it checks for a `.app_name.setup` file or directory for the application in the current directory.
+If a file is found, it's executed.
+If a directory is found, all files within that directory are executed.
+1. If any of the `setup` scripts return an error code, the shim stops executing and doesn't run the actual application
+1. If there is a script named `app_name-argname`, and you call app-name with argname as the first argument, it will run the script `app_name-argname` instead, similar to `git`
+1. Finally, it runs the actual application command if there isn't a substitute script

+The script also provides an option to temporarily skip the shim by setting an environment variable `NO_{APP_NAME}_SHIM` to a truthy value.

 ### Path Considerations